joelsmathewss/VehicleRegistrationNumberRecognition/README.md

 ## Vehicle Registration Number Recognition

-This project implements an algorithm for automatically recognizing vehicle registration numbers in images using OpenCV and EasyOCR.
+This project implements an algorithm for automatically recognizing vehicle registration numbers in images using OpenCV and EasyOCR

 ## Project Description